ystael/chicago-ug-math-bib/intermediate/complex-analysis.md

 [MR 92b:30001](http://www.ams.org/mathscinet-getitem?mr=92b%3A30001)

-**[YU]** The author follows Ahlfors's approach and thus the book is very geometric.
+**[Yuka Umemoto]** The author follows Ahlfors's approach and thus the book is very geometric.
 After reading this book, I began to like complex function theory.
 It contains lots of interesting exercises as well as routine ones.